Chamaecyparis obtusa ‘Nana Gracilis’

 Is ‘Nana Gracilis’ deer resistant?

-How long does Dwarf Hinoki Cypress live?
+How does it compare to larger Hinoki Cypress varieties?